dinodinz/dinodinz/README.md

 # Hi I'm Dino 👋

 I’m a full-stack software developer with a strong foundation in JavaScript and modern web technologies.
-After completing an intensive JavaScript bootcamp, I’m eager to build scalable, clean, and well-tested applications.
+I love building scalable, clean, and well-tested applications.
 I thrive on solving complex problems and continuously improving my skills to create impactful solutions.

 Prior to becoming a full-stack developer, I spent over 10 years as a technical support specialist for various SaaS applications via Upwork, primarily in eCommerce and email automation industry.
 This experience gave me a deep understanding of user needs, troubleshooting complex systems, and working closely with development teams—skills that now enhance my approach to software development.